Alexander I, Emperor of All Russia

 Equestrian painting of Emperor Alexander I by Franz Krüger (1812); Credit – Wikipedia

 In 1812, Napoleon’s army invaded Russia, called the Patriotic War of 1812 in Russia.
 Napoleon hoped to force Alexander to stop trading with British merchants in an effort to pressure the United Kingdom to sue for peace.
 The French forces eventually were repelled by the brutal Russian winter and retreated to the borders of Russia, pursued by the Russian army.
-The Patriotic War of 1812 ended with the almost complete destruction of the French army and it was the motivation for composer Pyotr Ilyich Tchaikovsky’s 1812 Overture, written in 1882 to commemorate the 70th anniversary of Russia’s defense against Napoleon’s invading army in 1812.
+The Patriotic War of 1812 ended with the almost complete destruction of the French army.
+It was the motivation for composer Pyotr Ilyich Tchaikovsky’s 1812 Overture, written in 1882 to commemorate the 70th anniversary of Russia’s defense against Napoleon’s invading army in 1812.
 Napoleon’s eventual downfall left Alexander as one of the most powerful rulers in Europe.
 Alexander was one of the leaders at the Congress of Vienna (September 1814 – June 1815), which established a new European order.

-In 1819, Alexander was named as a godfather to the daughter of Prince Edward, Duke of Kent and granddaughter of King George III of the United Kingdom.
+In 1819, Alexander was named as a godfather to the daughter of Prince Edward, Duke of Kent and the granddaughter of King George III of the United Kingdom.
 The little princess’ paternal uncle Prince Frederick, Duke of York, stood proxy for Emperor Alexander at the christening.
 The princess was given the names Alexandrina, in honor of Alexander I, Emperor of All Russia, and Victoria, in honor of her mother.
 She was called Drina as a child but history knows her as Queen Victoria of the United Kingdom.

 Toward the end of his life, Alexander became very involved in religious mysticism, ended his long-term affair, and somewhat reconciled with his wife.
 By 1825, Elizabeth Alexeievna’s health was suffering due to lung problems and the doctors recommended getting away from the harsh climate of St. Petersburg.
 Alexander and Elizabeth Alexeievna relocated to the city of Taganrog, Russia by the Sea of Azov where they stayed in a modest house.
 In November 1825, Alexander returned to Taganrog after visiting Crimea.
 He had a cold, which developed into typhus.
 On December 1, 1825, 47-year-old Alexander I, Emperor of All Russia died in Elizabeth Alexeievna’s arms in their home in Taganrog.